manwithplan/GraphGenerator/README.md

 8. [Personal situation](#personal-situation)

 ## Description
 This project is a part of the Becode.org AI Bootcamp programme.
 The goal is to provide a knowledge graph representing entities and relationships between them.
 Dataset: Reuters-21578 corpus.
+This is a collection of some 120000 short articles covering mainly political and economic news.

 ## Visuals

+Some of the results of the Neo4j Graph

 ![Commodity-Oil](Resources/commodity-oil.png)